 What is Composite Decking Made of?

-In its core, composite decking is made of wood fibers mixed with some sort of plastic, as well as other additives and preservatives.
-This mixture is then shaped into boards, colored and textured to look like real wood.
-The exact plastics used to produce composite decking vary from manufacturer to manufacturer and include polyethylene-based plastics, polypropylene-based plastics and non-wood plastics.
+At its core, composite decking is made of wood fibers mixed with some sort of plastic, as well as other additives and preservatives.
+This mixture is then shaped into boards, colored, and textured to look like real wood.
+The exact plastics used to produce composite decking vary from manufacturer to manufacturer and include polyethylene-based plastics, polypropylene-based plastics, and non-wood plastics.

 Types of Composite Decking